DataDog/datadog-agent/docs/agent/secrets.md

 The first thing the Agent does on startup is to load `datadog.yaml` and decrypt any secrets in it.
 This is done before setting up the logging.
-This means that on platforms like Windows, errors occuring when loading `datadog.yaml` aren't written in the logs but on stderr (this can occurs when the executable given to the Agent for secrets returns an error).
+This means that on platforms like Windows, errors occurring when loading `datadog.yaml` aren't written in the logs but on stderr (this can occur when the executable given to the Agent for secrets returns an error).

 If you have secrets in `datadog.yaml` and the Agent refuses to start: either try